-Agency City State From: То: 2.
-I possess current first aid and car back of each card.) diopulmonary resuscitation on certificatior n.
+Agency City State From: To: 2.
+I possess current first aid and ca back of each card.) rdiopulmonary resuscitation certificatior a.
 (Attach copies showing front and 3.
-I have submitted my fingerprints of on a P.O.S.T. fingerprint card to the Co lorado Bureau of Investigation.
-4. I have not been convicted of any felony or any misdemear nor as referen ced in § 24-31-305, C.R.S.
-(2003).
-5. I am not under investigation or pe § 24-31-305, C.R.S.
-(2003). ending investigation for ar ny felony or ar ny misdemeanor as referenced in CO UNDER PENALTIES OF PERJ COMPANYING DOCUMENTS, AND T RRECT, AND COMPLETE.
-I FURTHEI CCURACY MAY RESULT IN REVOCAT O THE BEST OF MY I R ACKNOWLEDGE THAT KNOWLEDGE STATEMENT, MISSTATEMENT, OR Applicant's Signature Date: Applicant's Signature Sul oscribed and sworn to before me this day of My Commission Expires: NO TARY PUBLIC
+I have submitted my fingerprints on a P.O.S.T. fingerprint card to the Co lorado Bureau of Investigation.
+4. I have not been convicted of any felony or any misdemeanor as referen ced in § 24-31-305, C.R.S.
+(2004).
+5. ending investigation for any felony or ar ny misdemeanor as referenced in § 24-31-305, C.R.S.
+(2004). СО UNDER PENALTIES OF PERJ COMPANYING DOCUMENTS, AND T RRECT, AND COMPLETE.
+I FURTHE JURY, I DECLARE THAT I HAVE E TO THE BEST OF MY KNOWLEDGE R ACKNOWLEDGE THAT ANY FALSE TION OF MY CERTIFICATION, AS WELL AND BELIEF, THEY ARE TRUE, STATEMENT, MISSTATEMENT, OR СО UNDER PENALTIES OF PERJ COMPANYING DOCUMENTS, AND T RRECT, AND COMPLETE.
+I FURTHE ACCURACY MAY RESULT IN REVOCAT TO THE BEST OF MY KNOWLEDGE R ACKNOWLEDGE THAT ANY FALSE TION OF MY CERTIFICATION, AS WELL AND BELIEF, THEY ARE TRUE, STATEMENT, MISSTATEMENT, OR UNDER PENALTIES OF PERJ COMPANYING DOCUMENTS, AND T RRECT, AND COMPLETE.
+I FURTHE ACCURACY MAY RESULT IN REVOCAT TO THE BEST OF MY KNOWLEDGE R ACKNOWLEDGE THAT ANY FALSE TION OF MY CERTIFICATION, AS WELL AND BELIEF, THEY ARE TRUE, STATEMENT, MISSTATEMENT, OR AS CRIMINAL PROSECUTION.

-COLORADO CHANGE C ADDRES TELEPI ss of ર ં FORM

-Department of Law 1525 Sherman Street, Fifth Floor Denver, CO 80203 303-866-5692 Revised Januar y 15, 2004

-Name (as it appears on certificate): Last First Middl - Ə

-Change is for (check all that apply): Name Home Address Mailing Address Telephone Number are confidentia cial security numb and will not be public, pursuant to

-Effective Date of Changes:

-SSN:

-Date of Birth: Sex: M F

-Colorado Basic or Reserve Certificate N 0

-Complete all information below for the reported change(s), a as applicab le:
+COLORADO PEACE OFFICER STANDARDS and TRAINING Department of Law CHANGE OF NAME, FORM ADDRESS OR TELEPHONE 55 1525 Sherman Street, Fifth Floor Denver, CO 80203 303-866-5692 Name (as it appears on certificate): Last First Middle Change is for (check all that apply): NOTE: Address number and socia are confidential a released to the pu § 24-72-204, C.R. nl security number and will not be blic, pursuant to Effective Date of Changes: SSN: Date of Birth: Sex: M F Colorado Basic or Reserve Certificate No Complete all information below for the he reported chang e(s), as applical ble: New Last Name First F Full Middle

-New Last Name First Full Middle
+New Last Name FIISL

 New Home Address City State Zip

-New Mailing Address (if different from al bove) City State Zip
+New Mailing Address (if different from above) City State Zip

-New Home Telephone: () ·
+New Home Telephone: ()

-UNDER PENALTIES OF PERJU ACCOMPANYING DOCUMENTS, AND TO CORRECT, AND COMPLETE.
-I FURTHER INACCURACY MAY RESULT IN REVOCATI O THE BEST OF MY R ACKNOWLEDGE THA KNOWLED GE AND BELIE SE STATEMENT F, THEY ARE , MISSTATEME TRUE, NT, OR
+UNDER PENALTIES OF PERJURY, I DECLARE THAT I HAVE EXAMINED THIS AFFIDAVIT AND ACCOMPANYING DOCUMENTS, AND TO THE BEST OF MY KNOWLEDGE AND BELIEF, THEY ARE TRUE, CORRECT, AND COMPLETE.
+I FURTHER ACKNOWLEDGE THAT ANY FALSE STATEMENT, MISSTATEMENT, OR INACCURACY MAY RESULT IN REVOCATION OF MY CERTIFICATION, AS WELL AS CRIMINAL PROSECUTION.

-Applicant's Signature Date:
+Applicant's Signature

-Subscribed and sworn to before me this day of

-My Commission Expires: NOTAF Y PUBLIC